 Quick answer

 Search for the best lullaby app in 2026 and you will find everything from huge sleep libraries to playlists bolted onto a music service.
 Some are genuinely lovely.
 But a big catalog of songs is not the same as a lullaby made for your child, and that gap is the whole story here.
-This guide compares the best lullaby apps of 2026, Moshi, Calm, and Hatch, and then shows why Sleepytale takes a different path: personalized lullabies and gentle stories built for your baby's bedtime, not a library to search.
+This guide compares the best lullaby apps of 2026, Moshi, Calm, and Hatch, and then shows why Sleepytale takes a different path: it is not a library at all, but an AI friend for kids named Cleo, who sings a lullaby made for your own baby, and can turn the same hour into a musical, a story, or a little rhyme.

 Best Lullaby Apps at a Glance